-The entanglement of national and ideological criteria and pragmatic preoccupations also marked the unique instance of resettlement of a small contingent of refugees from outside of Europe.
-This was the case with the Chilean refugees, whose flight prompted a swift response across both Western and Eastern Europe.
-Yugoslavia was among the first countries to raise internationally the question of foreign refugees who found themselves in Chile after the September 11, 1973 coup d’état, and it positively responded to the request of the High Commissioner to allow in a group of refugees who had displayed some interest for Yugoslavia.
-While some of the refugees were probably sympathetic with the Yugoslav political experiment or had already established contacts in the country, others were descendants of immigrants from the Yugoslav territory.
-Yugoslavia agreed to accept a small contingent of refugees, prioritizing those who had ethnic ties in the Yugoslav territory.
-Yet, as resettlement procedures turned out to be slow, Yugoslav authorities noticed that refugees in search of a country of resettlement had become less desirable both from the ideologic and social point of view.
-In fact, in the eyes of the Yugoslav authorities, the most “interesting personalities” had already left and those still available were characterized by uncertain political ideas as well as party affiliation, but also poor health and insufficient labour skills.
-Such profiles were regarded better not to be admitted.
+Intertwining national and ideological criteria and pragmatic concerns also marked a unique instance of resettlement for a small contingent of Chilean refugees from outside of Europe, whose flight after the 11 September 1973 coup d’état prompted a swift response across both Western and Eastern Europe.
+Yugoslavia was among the first countries to raise the issue of foreign refugees who had found themselves in Chile after the coup, and it responded positively to the High Commissioner’s request to allow in a group of refugees who had displayed some interest in Yugoslavia.
+Some of the refugees probably were sympathetic to the Yugoslav political experiment or had already established contacts in the country, while others were descendants of immigrants from what was now Yugoslav territory.
+Yugoslavia agreed to accept a small contingent of refugees and prioritised those who had ethnic ties to Yugoslav territory.
+The resettlement procedures went slowly, and Yugoslav authorities noticed that refugees in search of resettlement had become less socially and ideologically desirable.
+In fact, in the eyes of the Yugoslav authorities, the most ‘interesting figures’ had already left, and those still available held uncertain political ideas and party affiliations along with being in poor health and having insufficient labour skills.
+It was better that those with such profiles not be admitted.
 Yugoslavia would finally admit 100 Chilean refugees.
-Besides them, Yugoslavia would later admit an additional small contingent of Argentinian refugees in collaboration with the UNHCR, after a careful examination of their political profile.
-In other cases, as in that of the writer Juan Octavio Prenz, it was previously established contacts that shaped the exile path.
-In fact, Prenz had previously resided in Yugoslavia with his family, working as a professor of Spanish language.
-The political capital owned by exiles from Latin American right-wing dictatorship granted them hospitality in Yugoslavia.
-Nonetheless, despite Yugoslavia’s alleged commitment, many Latin American refugees left within few years.
-As we will see, the departure of Chilean refugees meant at integrating in Yugoslavia for Western Europe would be later used by Yugoslav diplomats as a ground to decline any further relocation of refugees as well as to foster its image as exclusively a transit country in the 1980s, when the size of refugee movements greatly increased in conjunction with a decreasing availability of the countries of resettlement to accept new refugees.
+Besides them, Yugoslavia would later admit an additional small contingent of Argentinian refugees in collaboration with the UNHCR after a careful examination of their political profiles.
+In other cases, such as the writer Juan Octavio Prenz, previously established contacts shaped their trajectory.
+Prenz, for example, had previously resided in Yugoslavia with his family and worked as a professor of Spanish language.
+The political capital possessed by exiles from Latin American right-wing dictatorship guaranteed them hospitality in Yugoslavia.
+Despite Yugoslavia’s alleged commitment, however, many Latin American refugees left within few years.
+In the 1980s, when the size of refugee movements greatly increased in conjunction with a decreasing availability of countries accepting new refugees, the departure for Western Europe of Chilean refugees originally intending to integrate into Yugoslavia would be later used by Yugoslav diplomats as grounds for declining any further relocation of refugees and a means of fostering its image as an exclusively transit country,

-Constructing national hierarchies through the smoothness of transit
+Constructing national hierarchies through the ease of transit